my-devices/meta-reflector-aws/README.md

 ## About This Repository

-This repository contains a documentation and sample configuration files to run the macchina.io Remote Manager server on AWS, using the following AWS services:
+This repository contains a documentation and sample configuration files to run the macchina.io REMOTE server on AWS, using the following AWS services:

   - [Amazon EC2](https://aws.amazon.com/ec2/) to run the server
   - [Amazon RDS for MariaDB](https://aws.amazon.com/rds/mariadb/) to hold the data